 The International Energy Association (IEA) is a good source of information for international energy data.
 The US EIA (not to be confused with the IEA) publishes some international data as well, but IEA is usually the first place I look.
-The chart below shows the estimated energy use by type worldwide in 2015, and the data are from their 2017 Key World Energy Statistics document (the 2018 document was not available as of the summer of 2018).
+The chart below shows the estimated energy use by type worldwide in 2016, and the data are from their 2018 Key World Energy Statistics document (the 2019 document will not be available until mid-2020).
 Note that the energy unit they use is Mtoe, which stands for million tonnes of oil equivalent.
 A Mtoe is equivalent to about 0.04 quads.
 In other words, there are about 25 Mtoe in a quad.
 The amount of energy is not important for our purposes, but please take note of the percent of the total that each energy source provides.

 FYI, another good, reliable source of global energy data is BP's annual "Statistical Review of World Energy."
 Here is a link to the most recent version.
 Worth browsing if you are interested!